katharinalisalin/demo-bug-template/docs/contributing/index.md

 ### CoC violations

-As stated in our [Code of Conduct], we expect all members of our community to treat each other with respect and use language that is inclusive and welcoming.
-We strive to create a positive and supportive environment, and consider any behavior that is inappropriate, threatening, offensive, or harmful in violation with our Code of Conduct.
+As stated in our [Code of Conduct], we expect all members of our community to treat each other with respect and use inclusive and welcoming language.
+We strive to create a positive and supportive environment and consider any inappropriate, threatening, offensive, or harmful behavior violating our Code of Conduct.
 We take such violations seriously and will take appropriate action in response.

 > __Please note__ that we __reserve the right and have the responsibility to remove, edit, or reject any contributions__,
 > including comments, commits, and issues, that violate our Code of Conduct.
 We
-> may also temporarily or permanently ban users who are found to be in violation
+> may also temporarily or permanently ban users found to be violating of the CoC
-> of the CoC from contributing to the project.
+> from contributing to or interacting in the project.

   [discussion board]: https://github.com/squidfunk/mkdocs-material/discussions
   [issue tracker]: https://github.com/squidfunk/mkdocs-material/issues